On symmetry groups of oriented matroids: Introduction

 \section{Introduction}

+Symmetries of geometric structures such as polytopes, hyperplane arrangements and point configurations have been paid big interests for a long time.
+They have been studied extensively and rich theories concerning their symmetries have been developed (see \cite{H90,S94}, for example).
+Those geometric structures play important roles in computer science (e.g. combinatorial optimization, computational geometry, etc.), and combinatorial aspects (e.g. number of faces, underlying graphs, etc.) are especially important in this context.
+Some combinatorial aspects of those geometric structures have been abstracted into simple axiom systems, which have led to rich theories such as matroid theory~\cite{O11} and oriented matroid theory~\cite{BLSWZ99}.
+These combinatorial structures capture some combinatorial behaviors of those geometric structures very precisely.
+For example, in the framework of oriented matroids, the upper bound theorem of polytopes can be proved~\cite{M82}, and many aspects of linear programming theory can also be discussed (see \cite[Chapter 10]{BLSWZ99}).

-Symmetry of geometric structures such as polytopes, hyperplane arrangements and point configurations has been paid great interests for a long time and there are rich theories for them (see \cite{H90,S94}, for example).
-A natural question is whether symmetry of {\it oriented matroids} and {\it matroids}, ones of the most well-studied combinatorial abstractions of polytopes, hyperplane arrangements and point configurations, have similar properties or not.
-However, to the best of the author's knowledge, it is not understood so well.
-In this paper, we aim to contribute to a better understanding of symmetry of matroids and oriented matroids.
+One of natural questions concerning matroids and oriented matroids would be whether their symmetries admit similar properties to symmetries of concrete geometric structures they abstract.
+However, there is not so much work on their symmetries, and are not understood well.
+The aim of this paper is to contribute to a better understanding of symmetries of matroids and oriented matroids.

-First, we investigate a gap between {\it geometric symmetry} and {\it combinatorial symmetry} of point configurations.
-Geometric symmetry is symmetry defined by affine invariance.
-By combinatorial symmetry, we mean symmetry of the underlying combinatorial structures such as the face lattices of polytopes, and the matroids or the oriented matroids of point configurations.
+There are some related work, which studies gaps between {\it geometric symmetries} and {\it combinatorial symmetries}.
+Geometric symmetries of point configurations are symmetries induced by affine automorphisms.
+By combinatorial symmetries, we mean symmetries of underlying combinatorial structures such as the face lattices of polytopes, and the associated matroids or oriented matroids of the configurations.
 Every geometric symmetry induces a combinatorial symmetry, but the converse is not always true.
-There are considerable studies on this topic since it is an important step to understand when combinatorial symmetry cannot be realized geometrically, in order to analyze symmetry of matroids and oriented matroids.
-Here, we review studies on gaps between combinatorial symmetry and geometric symmetry of related structures.
+There are considerable studies on this topic since it is a fundamental question when a combinatorial symmetry cannot be realized geometrically, in order to understand symmetries of underlying combinatorial structures.